Edward J. Bloustein School of Planning and Public Policy: History

 The undergraduate major in Health Administration was created in 2015.
 In January 2017, the Bloustein School enrolled its first cohort of graduate students in the executive master of health administration program.
 The two-year, cohort-based program is designed for the health professional with five or more years of experience in the field.
 The traditional master of health program began enrolling students in the fall of 2017, and is designed for students who have completed a bachelor's degree, have less than five years of experience in the healthcare industry, or are seeking to make a career change and complete the program at their own pace on a full- or part-time basis.
-The two tracks seek to prepare students for leadership and management positions in governmental, nonprofit, public and private organizations.
-In the first year of course offerings, more than 100 students applied to the two programs, with an initial enrollment of 80 students.
-Both programs are designated to achieve accreditation by the Commission on Accreditation of Healthcare Management Education (CAHME) by 2020.

-The master of public informatics program was created in 2019 to provide a vehicle for educating students in the competencies needed in the field of big data: context, statistics, programming, data management, data analytics, visualization, spatial analysis, applications and the integration of these skills.
+The Master of Public Informatics program was created in 2019 to provide a vehicle for educating students in the competencies needed in the field of big data: context, statistics, programming, data management, data analytics, visualization, spatial analysis, applications and the integration of these skills.
 The school's curriculum has always required intensive study of data analysis and multivariate methods, and as students mastered these skills, more challenging applications of data analysis and interpretation have been added.
 Applications of the program include all of the school's major areas of study, including the realms of transportation, environmental management, urban design, mobility, social policy, public management and operations, public health, health administration, and community engagement and empowerment.
-The addition of a big data program to the school's portfolio enables students to break the barriers that have existed between traditionally siloed research areas by using big data to understand complex urban and social policy issues in new ways.